plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

    they innovate.

-Culture then, is many things: education, religion, genetics, world history, ideology, family background, upbringing, socialization, etc.
+One's culture then, is made up of many things: education, religion, genetics, world history, ideology, family background, upbringing, socialization, and so on.
 In short, it's complicated.

 But why not just take the easy approach and always assume that disproportionalities _must_ point to problems to be solved?